Influence of a mass transfer stability criterion on double white dwarf populations: Formation scenarios of DWDs

-The first two channels are the main formation channels of DWDs, as justified by previous works (e.g. \citealt{iben1997,han1998,nelemans2001a}).
+The first two channels are the main formation channels of DWDs, as justified in previous works (e.g., \citealt{iben1997,han1998,nelemans2001a}).
 The CE+RL channel is one of two main channels for the formation of DWDs with ELM WD\footnote{In this work, ELM WD is defined as He WD with mass less than $0.3M_\odot$, as suggested by \citet{lizw2019}.} companions.
 The RL+RL channel will not be considered in this work.
-DWDs from this channel have very wide orbits ($\gtrsim 1\;\rm au$; \citealt{korol2022b}), and the orbital parameters for such wide DWDs are hard to be determined.
+The DWDs from this channel have very wide orbits ($\gtrsim 1\;\rm au$; \citealt{korol2022b}) and the orbital parameters for such wide DWDs are difficult to determine.
 The last channel will also not be taken into account due to the small proportion of DWDs from this channel.